Mela User Guide

 Note-On/Off Gate

-When the input source is set to Note-On/Off Gate, the module creates a gate-like modulation signal based on note-on and note-off events.
-On note-on, the modulation signal follows velocity but drops back to 0% on note-off.
-For some use cases, it can replace envelope generators
+Creates a gate-like Mod signal based on note-on and note-off events.
+On note-on, the signal follows velocity.
+It returns to 0% on note-off.
+This can replace an envelope generator in some cases.

 Random on Note-On

-When the input source is set to Random on Note-On, the module generates a random modulation signal value in the [0%, 100%] range on each note-on event.
+Generates a random Mod signal value in the [0%, 100%] range for each note-on event.

 Gain and Bias